MercuryWorkshop/anuraOS/README.md

 App development is highly encouraged!
 Good apps can even be added to the offical app repositories after review by a AnuraOS maintainer.
 Apps are stored in .app files which are read by AnuraOS to provide you, well, an app!

-For more information about developing an AnuraOS app visit [here](./documentation/appdevt.md)
+For more information about developing an AnuraOS app please visit [this page](./documentation/appdevt.md) and for using Anura API's in your code, please visit [this page](./documentation/Anura-API.md).

 ## Documentation

-See the current index of documentation [here](./documentation/README.md)
+See the current index of documentation [here](./documentation/README.md).

 ## Security